samxuxiang/SkexGen/README.md

 ## Testing and Evaluation

-Auto-regressively sample the codes and decode to sketch-and-extrude
+Randomly sample the codes and decode to sketch-and-extrude:
   ```
     python sample_ar.py --weight proj_log/your/exp \
                         --epoch 300 --device 0 --maxlen 250 --bit 6 \